Late Chinese leader Jiang hailed in memorial service | KRDO

 No official explanation was given, and speculation over his abrupt departure has ranged from a health crisis to a signal of protest by the 79-year-old former leader against Xi, who has eliminated term limits on his position and appointed loyalists to all top positions.

-In Hong Kong, officials, lawmakers and judges observed three minutes of silence Tuesday morning.
+In Hong Kong, officials, lawmakers and judges observed three minutes of silence on Tuesday morning.

 The Hong Kong Stock Exchange did not halt trading but its external screens at Exchange Square downtown stopped showing data for three minutes.
 The Chinese Gold and Silver Exchange, also in Hong Kong, suspended trading briefly to mark the occasion.